mui/mui-x/docs/data/date-pickers/validation/validation.md

 ## Invalid values feedback

-On the input, it enables its error state.
+On the input—it enables its error state.

 {{"demo": "ValidationBehaviorInput.js", "defaultCodeOpen": false}}

-On the calendar and clock views, the invalid values are displayed as disabled to prevent their selection.
+On the calendar and clock views—the invalid values are displayed as disabled to prevent their selection.

 {{"demo": "ValidationBehaviorView.js", "defaultCodeOpen": false}}